a-mahdi/a-mahdi/README.md

 - 👋 Hi, I’m Abdulrahman Saleh
 - 👀 I’m interested in the Artificial Intelligence field
-- 🌱 I’m currently learning using python to work in different projects
+- 🌱 I’m currently using python to work on different projects
 - 📫 How to reach me a.mahdi.s@hotmail.com

 <!---